Collect Slack Audit logs

 • Name: Enter chronicle-service-account .

-• Secret value: Paste the contents of your Google SecOps ingestion authentication JSON file.
+• Secret value: Enter the entire contents of the Google SecOps service account JSON file.

 • Name: Enter slack-admin-token .

-• Secret value: Paste your Slack User OAuth Token (starting with xoxp- ).
+• Secret value: Enter the Slack User OAuth Token (starts with xoxp- ).

-1. Open the .env.yml file in your deployment directory.
+1. Open the .env.yml file in your deployment directory and configure the environment variables:

 CHRONICLE_CUSTOMER_ID